cape-town-testing/meetup/2019-Q1/README.md

 **Experiential talk**

 Matthew Broadly - [@CapeTownTester](https://twitter.comCapeTownTester)
-“Local communities are an endless source ofinspirational testing ideas, perspective & support.
-Atthis session you’ll be inspired to tap into and level-upyour involvement in your local meetup.”
+“Local communities are an endless source of inspirational testing ideas, perspective & support.
+At this session you’ll be inspired to tap into and level-up your involvement in your local meetup.”

 **18:55**